dclive/Gigabyte-B660M-Elite-AX/README.md

 **Credits**

 Most content was sourced from my Asrock B660M HDV writeup.
 Please see that for background details.
 New stuff:  USB mapping.
 Intel BT/Wifi.
 Updates to OC95.
-Note:  YOU must update to OC1.02 prior to using.
+Note:  YOU must update to OC1.03 prior to using this.
 Keep it updated!
 See my OC update guide for help.

 **Tested macOS**

-* OC1.02+ and Sonoma 15.0+ is the only focus of current testing.
+* OC1.03+ and Sonoma 15.2+ is the only focus of current testing.

 **Hardware**